Omnipod 5 Features

 - With each new pod: The algorithm adjusts according to total daily insulin, with the past 4-5 pods having the greatest impact.

-- Key Reminder: Pod and sensor need to be in direct line of sight.
+- Pod and sensor need to be in direct line of sight.

 Adjusting for Hypoglycemia